Ian Hamilton (critic): Career

 In 1989, he guest-edited the second number of the literary magazine Soho Square, published by Bloomsbury.

 His experience with Salinger inspired Keepers of the Flame, Hamilton's 1992 book about the history of literary estates and unofficial biographers.
 His love of football led him to write Gazza Agonistes and Gazza Italia in 1993 and 1994, about Paul Gascoigne's seemingly wasted talent.

 In 1999, Cargo Press published Another Round At The Pillars, a collection of "essays, poems and reflections on Ian Hamilton" to celebrate his 60th birthday, with contributions from a range of prominent authors and poets, including Julian Barnes, Ian McEwan, Harold Pinter and Clive James.

-Hamilton's final book was Against Oblivion: some lives of the Twentieth Century Poets (2002).
+Hamilton's final book was Against Oblivion: Some Lives of the Twentieth-Century Poets (2002).
 Taking Samuel Johnson as his inspiration, he chose 45 dead 20th-century poets and assessed their achievement with his customary economy and wit.
 The book was published posthumously.

-Hamilton died of cancer in 2001 in London.
+Hamilton died of cancer in 2001 in London, aged 63.
 His first wife, Gisela Dietzel, and their son Matthew Hamilton survive him, as does his second wife Ahdaf Soueif and their two sons, and his long-term partner, Patricia Wheatley, by whom he had a son and daughter, Catherine and William Hamilton.

 In 2002, Between the Lines published Ian Hamilton in Conversation with Dan Jacobson, in which the novelist and academic Dan Jacobson interviewed Hamilton about his life and career.

-In 2009 Faber and Faber published his Collected Poems, with an introduction by Alan Jenkins.
+In 2009, Faber and Faber published his Collected Poems, with an introduction by Alan Jenkins.

 A selection of Hamilton's books by other poets were donated to Keble College, Oxford, where they are accessible to students as the Ian Hamilton Poetry Library.

+The critic James Wood includes an anecdote about Wood in his study The Irresponsible Self: On Laughter and the Novel (2004): One London lunchtime, many years ago, the late poet and editor Ian Hamilton was sitting at his usual table in a Soho pub called the Pillars of Hercules.
+The pub was where much of the business of Hamilton's literary journal, The New Review, was conducted.
+It was sickeningly early—not to be at work, but to be at drink.
+A pale, haggard poet entered, and Hamilton offered him a chair and a glass of something.
+"Oh no, I just can’t keep drinking," said the weakened poet.
+"I must give it up.
+It's doing terrible things to me.
+It's not even giving me any pleasure any longer."
+But Hamilton, narrowing his eyes, responded to this feebleness in a tone of weary stoicism, and said in a quiet, hard voice, "Well, none of us likes it."The author Andrew O'Hagan recounts a near-identical story, but with Hamilton's rebuttal delivered to a "whey-faced" newspaper writer rather than a poet.